Rachitgarg56/sspweb_replit/README.md

 ### Environment Variables Not Loading

+**Replit:**
+- Check Replit Secrets panel has all required Firebase variables
+- Secrets are automatically available to the app

 **Local:**
+- No environment file needed (uses fallback credentials)
+- Optional: Create `.env.local` to override defaults
-- File must be named `.env.local` (not `.env`)
+- File must be named `.env.local` (not `.env`) if created
-- Must be in project root
+- Must be in project root directory
-- Restart dev server after changes
+- Restart dev server after creating/changing environment file

-**Replit:**
-- Check Replit Secrets panel
-- Secrets are automatically available

 ## 📁 Project Structure